Forget Justin Bieber, in South Korea, StarCraft superstars reign supreme in the eyes of tweens. Don’t believe me? Behold:

 The case is currently ongoing.
 Reed v.
 SunRun Inc., Case No. BC498002, California Superior, County of Los Angeles

 Kodak Class Action

-To summarise the conflict, consumers realized that printing black and white documents used up a significant amount of color ink.
-The excess ink translated into extra costs for the consumer.
-As a result, affected parties launched a class action, with lead plaintiff, Daniela Apostol.
+Consumers realized that printing black and white documents used up a significant amount of color ink, which ranslated into extra costs for the consumer.
+As a result, affected parties launched a class action; lead plaintiff: Daniela Apostol.

 The proposed member class is anyone in the United States who owns a Kodak color inkjet printer and has printed black text or images using that printer between January 26, 2010 and September 23, 2011.
-At the time of this writing, a settlement or decision has yet to be rendered.
+At the time of this writing, the case is still pending.

 HP and Epson are facing similar lawsuits.